Chapters in New York

 Public Welcome Recording Available Free Event Program/Speaker Presentation Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

 Sources for native plant seeds needed for habitat restoration are drastically insufficient, especially in the northeast U.S. Learn about the seed shortage crisis from Janice Wiles, owner of Go Native! perennials in Skaneateles.
 She will discuss the overall situation and the ways Go Native! perennials is addressing it, as well as advocacy actions we can all take to support a robust seed supply.
+Note: This program was rescheduled from March 30.

 Come at 1 p.m. for refreshments and chat with other native plant enthusiasts.
 The presentation starts at 1:30.
 This meeting is both in-person and on Zoom.
 Registration is only needed for Zoom attendance.